vijithaepa/redux-twitter/README.md

     It’s up to you to return an object that somehow uses dispatch to bind action creators in your own way.
 (Tip: you may use the bindActionCreators() helper from Redux.)
 ```
+- The important thing to notice here is that mapStateToProps accepts two arguments:

+      The state of the store
+      The props passed to the Tweet component
 ## License

 MIT